Greece or Spain: How to Choose the Right Destination for You

 Greece is a beautiful country with so many places to visit that you will be spoiled with choices!
 Let’s check our suggestions on the best places to see during your vacation in Greece:

 • Acropolis of Athens: one of the most famous ancient sites worldwide, the Acropolis is perched atop a hill overlooking the entire city of Athens.
-Stroll through famous temples and buildings like the Parthenon to learn all about Ancient Greek history and admire stunning views of the city.
+Stroll through famous temples and buildings, such as the Parthenon, to learn about Ancient Greek history and admire stunning views of the city.

-• Palace of Knossos: an impressive complex on the island of Crete, the Palace of Knossos underwent a state-of-the-art archaeological restoration, which is a step back in time.
-This palace was said to be the site of the mythological Labyrinth, where the Minotaur lived.
+• Palace of Knossos: an impressive complex on the island of Crete, the Palace of Knossos underwent extensive 20th-century reconstruction efforts, which is a step back in time.
+This palace was said to be the site of the mythological Labyrinth, home to the Minotaur.

-• Temple of Apollo: this is a must-see site in the town of Delphi.
+• Temple of Apollo: A must-see site in Delphi.
 Surrounded by high mountains and perfectly preserved, the Temple of Apollo was once a pilgrimage place visited by people from all over Greece.

 • Mount Olympus: the best area in Greece for hiking and rock climbing, Mount Olympus isn’t just ideal for outdoor and nature lovers.
 Mount Olympus, the highest mountain in the country, is the mythological home of Greek gods and goddesses.

-• Greek Islands: with over 6,000 islands, Greece is a paradise for beach lovers!
+• Greek Islands: with over 6,000 islands and islets, of which around 200 are inhabited.
+Greece is a paradise for beach lovers!
 There is something for every taste.
 Go to Santorini for a luxurious getaway, Ithaca for an authentic Greek trip, Mykonos if you are a partygoer, and Alonnisos if you’re looking for a scuba diving experience like no other!

 Brands We Use And Trust